socket_create

 socket_create returns a socket resource on success,

-on error.
+or FALSE on error.
 The actual error code can be retrieved by calling

 socket_last_error.
 This error code may be passed to